-- maintain and publish criteria for assessing services for inclusion on a General List of hospital services eligible for Commonwealth growth funding - consider each state's and territory's recommendations against the published criteria - publicly release its determination and its rationale if it considers the service should continue to be included or excluded - establish a General List of other services eligible for Commonwealth funding.
+- maintain and publish criteria for assessing services for inclusion on a General List of hospital services eligible for Commonwealth growth funding - consider each state and territory's recommendations against the published criteria - publicly release its determination and its rationale if it considers the service should continue to be included or excluded - establish a General List of other services eligible for Commonwealth funding.

-As per clause A21 of the Addendum, IHPA may update the eligibility criteria or the interpretive guidelines, and will update the General List based on any updated eligibility criteria, or as required to reflect innovations in clinical pathways.
+As per clause A21 of the Addendum, IHPA may update the eligibility criteria or the interpretive guidelines, and will update the General List based on any updated eligibility criteria, or as required, to reflect innovations in clinical pathways.

-IHPA may also be requested by the Council of Australian Governments Health Council (CHC) to update the eligibility criteria, the interpretive guidelines or the General List.
+IHPA may also be requested by the Health Ministers' Meeting (HMM) to update the eligibility criteria, the interpretive guidelines or the General List.